newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/site-safety-permits-cosmetology.md

 ---
-id: "certificate-of-occupancy"
-urlSlug: "site-safety-permits"
+urlSlug: site-safety-permits
-name: "Obtain Site Safety Permits"
+name: Obtain Site Safety Permits
+id: certificate-of-occupancy
 callToActionLink: ""
 callToActionText: ""
+issuingAgency: New Jersey Division of Consumer Affairs Board of Cosmetology and Hairstyling
 ---

-It's time to obtain approvals that show that your site is safe for customers and workers.
-The New Jersey Division of Consumer Affairs requires you to obtain and show a fire permit and `Certificate of Occupancy or Approval|certificate-occupancy` prior to applying for a shop license.
-Below is a checklist with some of the certificates or permits you may need.
+You will need to obtain and show site safety permits such as a fire permit and a `Certificate of Occupancy or Approval|certificate-occupancy` prior to obtaining a shop license.

+---

+### Safety Permits

-1. **Fire Prevent Permits:** Obtain any fire prevention or burglar alarm permits from your local Fire Department. **_This is required by the Division of Consumer Affairs to receive a shop license._**
+1. **Fire Prevention Permits:** Obtain any fire prevention or burglar alarm permits from your local Fire Department.
-2. **Certificate of Occupancy/Approval:** If you've completed site construction/renovations, it's time to obtain a Certificate of Occupancy or Approval from your local Buildings/Construction Department. **_Remember, to apply for your shop license, you will need to submit this Certificate to the Division of Consumer Affairs._**
+2. **Certificate of Occupancy/Approval:** If you've completed site construction/renovations, obtain a Certificate of Occupancy or Approval from your local Buildings/Construction Department.

-After you complete this task, you will have:
+>**Once completed, you will have:**

-- A fire prevention permit
+>
+>- A Fire Prevention Permit
-- A Certificate of Occupancy or Approval
+>- A Certificate of Occupancy/Approval

+>**What if I don't get site safety permits?**
+>
+>You will not be able to submit an application for a shop license.